 While retail media has been around for over a decade on Amazon, it gained traction with retailers across many categories in the last three years due to the rise of ecommerce, and the growing need for secure, brand-safe advertising environments.
 It’s also propelled by the race to access durable, privacy-safe first-party data in the wake of third-party signal deprecation.
 These trends pushed retailers into the spotlight as media moguls by creating their own retail media networks (RMNs), such as Target’s media network, Roundel.

-Selling media is a win-win for retailers and advertisers, creating a new revenue stream and driving advertising goals on brand-safe, digital environments respectively.
-According to McKinsey, nearly 70% of advertisers see significant or somewhat better performance with retail media networks (RMNs) than with other channels.
+Selling media is a win-win for retailers and advertisers.
+Retailers benefit by creating additional revenue streams while creating more personalized experiences for their customers.
+Advertisers benefit by gaining valuable consumer insights from retailer data, allowing them to optimize strategies and drive better results on brand-safe, digital environments.
+According to McKinsey, nearly 70% of advertisers see significant or somewhat better performance with RMNs than with other channels.
 Retail media also benefits consumers by showing them relevant products and brands based on their opted-in, first-party data from the retailer’s site.